 When a volunteer does not have an active WatIAM account (as an employee, retiree, student, or alumni), the department must request an account by emailing email@example.com and provide the following information:

-- full name of volunteer,
+- Volunteers full name

 The volunteer must complete the required training using this account.
 The volunteer and sponsoring department can confirm completion of training through the Safety Office training record lookup tools.